 People suffering from depression often feel worthless, helpless or hopeless.
-They exhibit a loss of ability to find pleasure in usual activities or hobbies.
+They exhibit a loss of the ability to find pleasure in their usual activities or hobbies.
 They have changes in appetite, sleep disturbance, and fatigue.
-As well, some people experience difficulties with their memory, concentration and their ability to make decisions.
+Additionally, some people experience difficulties with their memory, concentration, and their ability to make decisions.

 Treatments that work for depression include Cognitive Therapy and Interpersonal Therapy.

-Cognitive Therapy lowers future risk of depression and is effective in approximately 70% of cases.
+Cognitive Therapy lowers the risk of depression in the future and is effective in approximately 70 percent of cases.
 Cognitive therapy focuses on: